This program helps property owners minimize the uncertainties of contamination often associated with underutilized properties known as brownfields.

 Brownfields are a specialty for the Economic Development Division.
 We help property owners turn their vision into reality on polluted sites through targeted financial support.

 The Economic Development Division provides numerous resources to different kinds of Somerville-based businesses.
-These include Assistance for Businesses–namely, the Commercial Property Improvement Program, Economic Gardening, and technical assistance events–as well as targeted support for businesses working in the Innovation Economy.
+These include Assistance for Businesses–namely, Small Business Support program, and technical assistance events–as well as targeted support for businesses working in the Innovation Economy.

 Anyone doing business in Somerville will work with a variety of City departments, but we try to make the process as streamlined and easy-to-understand as possible.
 For more information about doing business in the City, click here.